Harley Reagan: Credentials

 Despite the claims that the Chuluaqui Quodoushka is based on ancient traditions, there is no evidence of this.
 Much of the ancient Maya religious tradition is still not understood by scholars and there is no surviving information about Mayan sex rituals.
 The Olmecs were a people in Mexico who predated the Aztecs.
 Their culture disappeared and the only clues left about them are some stone statues and hieroglyphic carvings.
 Olmec mythology has left no documents and therefore cannot have anything to do with modern-day sex rituals.
-Reagan also claims without evidence that the teachings are also Toltec in origin.
+Reagan also claimed without evidence that the teachings are also Toltec in origin.

 The Cherokee Nation firmly denies any involvement in the Chuluaqui-Quodoushka.
-Harley Reagan appeared on the HBO program "Real Sex in America" in 1992, promoting Quodoushka as a Cherokee ritual.
+Reagan appeared on the HBO program "Real Sex in America" in 1992, promoting Quodoushka as a Cherokee ritual.
 The chief of the Cherokee Nation of Oklahoma at the time, Wilma Mankiller, threatened to sue HBO for misrepresentation, and the Cherokee passed a resolution condemning Reagan and other "plastic shamans".
 Some believe that in order to avoid a lawsuit, Reagan changed his story to the claim that Quodoushka is a blend of many ancient sexual traditions.

-Richard Allen, a research and policy analyst of the Cherokee Nation, says of the Chuluaqui Quodoushka, "Reagan's made it up.
+Richard Allen, a research and policy analyst of the Cherokee Nation, said of the Chuluaqui Quodoushka, "Reagan's made it up.
 We learn about sex like everyone else does, behind the barn."

 Proponents

-One of the fans of the "Q" is porn star Porsche Lynn, who studied with Harley Reagan and has praised the "Q" workshops.
+One of the fans of the "Q" is pornographic film actor Porsche Lynn, who studied with Reagan and has praised the "Q" workshops.

 In film

-The movie Quodoushka, Native American Love Techniques (or Quodoushka) came out in 1991, distributed by Vivid Video and starring such hardcore porn actors as Ashley Nicole, Heather Hart, Hyapatia Lee and Madison.
-Lee was a student of Harley Reagan and claims to be of Cherokee descent.
+The movie Quodoushka, Native American Love Techniques (or Quodoushka) came out in 1991, distributed by Vivid Video and starring such porn actors as Ashley Nicole, Heather Hart, Hyapatia Lee, and Madison.
+Lee was a student of Reagan's and claims to be of Cherokee descent.
 The film is a pornographic film made to look like a documentary.
 It depicts various women of supposedly Cherokee ancestry copulating in various ways, mostly with white men.

+Chulukua

+Reagan also created and taught "Chulukua-ryu", a martial art he claimed combined Japanese and Native American fighting techniques "into an unbeatable system".